w3c/epubcheck/README.md

 To build epubcheck from the sources you need Java Development Kit (JDK) 1.6 or above and [Apache Maven](http://maven.apache.org/) 2.3 or above installed.
 On Windows, you should build in a git bash shell (see http://github.com)

-If you wish to build the node server, you need to install [Node.js](http://nodejs.org/).

 You will also need Python to be able to run the BookReporter and related tools.